 No fractional shares of FNT Class A Common Stock will be issued to FNF stockholders as part of the distribution.
 Instead, all fractional shares will be aggregated and sold in the public market by the distribution agent, and the aggregate cash proceeds will be distributed proportionately to stockholders otherwise entitled to fractional shares.
-The distribution agent in its sole discretion will determine how and through which broker-dealer and at what price to make the sales of the aggregated fractional shares.
+The distribution agent in its sole discretion will determine how and through which broker-dealer to make the sales of the aggregated fractional shares, all of which will be sold at prevailing market prices.
 Neither the distribution agent nor the broker-dealer will be an affiliate of FNF or FNT.
 If you would otherwise be entitled to a fractional share, you will receive a check or a credit to your brokerage account in an amount equal to the value of the fractional shares as soon as practicable after the distribution.